andrelandgraf/andrelandgraf/contents/articles/2023-04-15_a_business_case_for_full_stack_web_frameworks.md

 ## Limitations

-A business case should always be take your own organization's structure, use cases, current stacks, and infrastructure into account.
+A business case should always take your own organization's structure, use cases, current stacks, and infrastructure into account.

 This business case compares a client-only SPA with a full stack web app.
 Downstream services are assumed to be owned by other teams or departments.
-Conclusively, most of the arguments base on the assumption that the frontend team does not currently own the web server or a BFF API server environment.
+Conclusively, most of the arguments are based on the assumption that the frontend team does not currently own the web server or a BFF API server environment.

 The measurements in this business case are based on lab tests.
 Lab tests can be used as a baseline to compare different implementations.
 However, they do not reflect the real-world performance of your app.